-If you do decide to push the boundaries with your Hero content, make sure you plan carefully and consider how your audience might respond.
+If you do decide to push the boundaries with your content, make sure you plan carefully and consider how your audience might respond.

-Big brands with big budgets will go all-out with their Hero content, but what if you’re a smaller business or a start-up with limited funds?
+Big brands with big budgets can go all-out with their content, but what if you’re a smaller business or a start-up with limited funds?
 User-generated content is an authentic, trustworthy and reliable form of content and is also a great way to keep production costs low.
 If you can bring together your social posts from your community and let them tell your story, it’s a win-win.

 In the height of lockdown, the University of Surrey posted a video from staff to say thank you, reinforcing its message of being a caring campus community.